Skip to Content

 What is the carry forward rule?

 The carry forward rule allows you to increase this year's before-tax contribution limit by 'carrying forward' or rolling over unused portions of your limits from previous years and adding them to this year's cap.
-The unused portion, however, must only be from within the last five years, and your super balance must be less than $500,000.

 Can I bring forward concessional contributions?